flueke/mesycontrol/doc/sphinx/index.rst

 The modes currently in effect are also displayed in the device windows title bar.

-* Display and write modes
-* Table View
+* TODO: Table View
-* Specialized GUIs
+* TODO: Specialized GUIs

 Stand-alone server operation
 ----------------------------